 Orlando’s practice is at the commercial end of the Chancery Bar, with an emphasis on civil fraud, company, commercial, insolvency and trusts (including purpose and charitable trusts).
-Orlando has been consistently recommended for his civil fraud work by both Legal 500 and Chambers UK.
-In addition to his work in the Chancery and Commercial Divisions in London, Orlando is also called to the Bars of the BVI, St Christopher & Nevis and Dubai.
-Orlando has served as a Legal Member of the Board of the Charity Commission from July 2013 to December 2017, and on the Civil Justice Council from July 2016 to July 2019, and previously on several Bar schemes.
+Orlando has been consistently recommended for his work by Chambers & Partners, Who’s Who Legal and Legal 500.
+In addition to his work in the Chancery and Commercial Divisions in London, Orlando is also licenced to appear in a number of foreign jurisdictions.
+Pro bono work: Orlando served as a Legal Member of the Board of the Charity Commission from July 2013 to December 2017, and on the Civil Justice Council from July 2016 to July 2019, and previously on several Bar schemes.
 Orlando has been recently described in Legal 500 2021 as “..very charismatic, intelligent and a great orator’ and as also having “the ability to take very complicated concepts and fine distinctions and to distil them into an easily digestible form, not only for judges, but also for clients.”
 Chambers and Partners 2021 described him as being “a commanding figure in court“.

 - Cases of interest